opensciencemap/vtm/README.md

 VTM (Vector Tile Map) was developed within the [OpenScienceMap](https://github.com/opensciencemap) project.

-**This fork continues VTM development.
-And provides compatibility with latest [Mapsforge](https://github.com/mapsforge/mapsforge).**
+**This fork continues VTM development and provides compatibility with latest [Mapsforge](https://github.com/mapsforge/mapsforge).**

 See the **[integration guide](docs/Integration.md)** and [changelog](docs/Changelog.md).
 And read through [how to contribute](docs/CONTRIBUTING.md) guidelines.

-If you have any questions or problems, don't hesitate to ask our public [mailing list](https://groups.google.com/group/mapsforge-dev) for help.
+If you have any questions or problems, don't hesitate to ask our public [forum](https://groups.google.com/group/mapsforge-dev) for help.

 ## Features
 - Java map library